Skip to main content

 LEXINGTON, Ky.
 (May 2, 2024) — At the University of Kentucky, Laurel Riggs, from Bardstown, Kentucky, wears many hats.
 The pre-law senior and Lewis Honors College member is majoring in political science with a minor in writing, rhetoric and digital studies, while also serving as a coordinator for the College of Arts and Sciences’ Ambassador program, member of Chi Omega sorority, vice president of membership Standards for UK Panhellenic, and assistant attorney general for the Student Government Association.

-Riggs is also the
+Riggs is also the recipient of

 In early 2021, the Nunn Center and Dr. Janice Fernheimer partnered to launch the Women in Bourbon Oral History Project.
 This oral history project, built in collaboration with students, documents women who have played important roles in Kentucky’s bourbon industry.
 Doug Boyd and Janice Fernheimer reflect on this phase of the oral history project and some key themes expressed in the interviews.